kompote/sbrts/README.md

 - You can now build and run the project using Code::Blocks, congrats !

--- Generate the doc
+-- Generating the documentation

-To generate the doc, you need to install 'doxygen' and 'graphviz' packages.
+To generate the documentation just type 'make doc' in your build directory (required dependencies are 'doxygen' and 'graphviz' packages).
-Then, simply do 'doxygen Doxyfile' in the repo's directory.
-This will generate the documentation in HTML in directory 'doc/html'
+This will generate the documentation in the directory 'docs/html'.